-Reporter Florian Kinast and photographer Thomas Linkel met the cross-country skier, who has been awarded eleven Olympic medals, on and off the cross-country track at Winklmoos-Alm
+Reporter Florian Kinast and photographer Thomas Linkel met the cross-country skier, who has been awarded eleven medals, on and off the cross-country track at Winklmoos-Alm

 The cross-country skiing legend